-Minimum alcohol pricing rises in Scotland by 30% to 65p
+Minimum price of alcohol in Scotland rises by 30%

 Health experts have welcomed the measure as Scotland records its highest level of alcohol-related deaths since 2008.

-The minimum unit price (MUP) for alcohol in Scotland will increase from 50p to 65p per unit on Monday.
+The minimum unit price (MUP) for alcohol in Scotland has increased from 50p to 65p per unit on Monday.

 It comes after alcohol deaths in Scotland reached a 15-year high in 2023, hitting the highest level since 2008.